dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T541: Breaking violence cycles is essential for peace.
+### T541: Break the cycle of violence for peace and harmony.

 |Support|
 |---|